 Do as the Barcelonians do and visit the charming town of Begur.
 Home to a colourful historic quarter and a 15th Century hilltop castle, it’s undoubtedly one of the most beautiful towns in Costa Brava.

 The Costa Brava National Parks are a nature lover’s paradise and one of the most popular, The Cap de Creu National Park, is known for its dramatic cliffs and panoramic sea views.
 Find a quiet spot to enjoy the vistas and visit the lighthouse, home to its own restaurant and bar.

 Historic catamaran trips, excellent water-sports facilities and impeccably clear bays offer plenty of opportunities to hit the open water.
 Check out our suggested boat trips on our Things to do in the Costa Brava round-up.

 The Costa Brava plays home to some of the best golf courses in Europe.
 The golf clubs here fringe the Mediterranean coastline and the cloud-piercing Pyrenees.
 As a result, they offer up some of the most stunning locations to perfect your putt.

 One of the region’s most well-known hiking trails is the Cami de Ronda.
 It runs almost the entire length of Costa Brava, from Blanes, up to Portbou on the French border.
 Although it’ll put your fitness to the test… the views are out of this world.

-From quaint, rustic villas in the countryside to 14th Century Catalan mansions and architectural masterpieces with infinity pools… our collection of properties in Costa Brava cater to every type of family, traveller, and taste.
+From quaint, rustic villas in the countryside to 14th Century Catalan mansions and architectural masterpieces with infinity pools… our collection of properties in Costa Brava, Spain, cater to every type of family, traveller, and taste.
 Now you’ve done a little more research on the area, you can start planning your next unforgettable family trip!